UK - LONDON - CANARY WHARF - IBÉRICA - VILARNAU CAVA TASTING (POST 2)

 Vilarnau Limitada Extra Seco (40% Macabeo, 35% Parellada, 25% Chardonnay)

-Getting a bit sweeter now but still quite pleasant.
+It's getting a bit sweeter now, but still quite pleasant.

 Roast harlequin pumpkin, labneh seeds, nasturtium leaves, and kumquat.